werner/werner.github.io/_posts/2016-03-18-one-hundred-percent-test-coverage-should-be-a-goal.markdown

 So, if I don't feel satisfied with the coverage percentage, I write more tests accordingly.

-However using only test coverage is not enough, there are some flaws that I will show, I'll be using Ocaml as an example.
+However using only test coverage is not enough, there are some flaws that I will show, I'll be using Ocaml as an example (disclaimer: I'm not really an Ocaml developer, I just think the language is cool).
 First, lets say we want to write a function that sums two numbers, we can write it this way:

 `mymodule.ml`